thevuong/next15-filterlist/STEPS.md

 ## Review lighthouse scores again

 - Open the third tab in new window with pre-run scores.
 Hover scores.
-- We saw the LCP and FCP improvement already, but we can also see that the speed index improved since we show start off with more content, the project information, before showing incrementally more content, as seen in filmstrip.
-And we still have 0 TBT and 0 CSL.
+- We already saw these FCP and LCP from the previous steps: the FCP is the LCP and they are both shown right away.
+But we can also see that the speed index improved since we show start off with more content, the project information, before showing incrementally more content, as seen in filmstrip.
+- CLS: Managed 0-0.1 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
+- INP: very good since minimal JS and no long tasks, responsive page using default elements, no uncanny valley.
 - We have greatly improved performance, getting 95-100 score in lighthouse even with a 2s second total load time application.
 - We managed to complete our task of improving the bad metrics and maintaining the good metrics, while also making app fast, interactive and user-friendly.